Final report for FW20-362

 - - Producer

 Organic pork farms are prohibited from using anti-helminthic and other deworming medications in meat pigs (Percy, 2019).
 Deep bedded hoop barns with earthen floors and rotational grazing on pastures, combined with the rooting nature of the pig, all contribute to a high incidence of parasites on organic pig farms (Yuzhi, Hernandez, Carr, 2019).
-Without taking some action an Organic approach to pork production using deep bedded barns and seasonal pastures could quickly threaten economic viability of Organic pork production and be a barrier to Organic certification for transitional Organic pork farmers like ourselves.
-While some studies are currently underway in other areas of the country, there is very little conclusive research already completed and none with a focus in the Pacific Northwest region.
+Without taking some action a natural or Organic approach to pork production using deep bedded barns and seasonal pastures could quickly threaten economic viability of the enterprise and be a barrier to certification.
+Our technical advisor's pig parasite study focuses on pig farms in the five largest pig producing states in the US.
+Those are all in the midwest and eastern states.
+At the time we began our study we could find very little conclusive research already completed and none with a focus in the Pacific Northwest region.

-Field trials will be conducted at the 45 acre Alluvial Farms in Everson, WA.
+Our field trials were conducted at the 45 acre Alluvial Farms in Everson, WA.
 Our family farm business is a product of our career-long work in agriculture and small farm business management.
-We are a transitional organic, fourteen sow, farrow-to-finish operation, with a focus on directo to consumer pork marketing and some small wholesale accounts.
-We harvested 120 animals in 2020.
-Our goal is to harvest 100-150 pigs per year and to farrow all of those animals on farm.
-Animal trials will be conducted in a deep bedded, centralized housing facility with ten acres of rotational paddocks adjacent, divided into one acre pastures.
-Additional 20-acre organic grain field is also used seasonally as pig pasture.
+We are a certified Animal Welfare Approved, eleven sow, farrow-to-finish operation, with a focus on direct to consumer pork marketing and some small wholesale accounts.
+We harvest 120-140 hogs per year.
+Our trials were conducted in a deep bedded, 4000 square foot centralized housing facility with ten acres of rotational paddocks adjacent, divided into one acre pastures.
+Our additional 20-acre organic grain field is also used seasonally as pig pasture.

 Our on-farm study was inspired by a national study currently funded by the USDA NIFA Organic Transitions grant program (NIFA 2018-2020).
 We will use the study design developed by the University of Minnesota, Kutztown University and the Rodale institute throughout this project to help guide our methods and questions.
-Our primary technical advisor Dr. Nichole Embertson, and our collaborator at the Rodale Institute, Rick Carr, will provide assistance with research design, statistical analysis of results and education and outreach.
-Our local large animal veterinary clininc's laboratory director, Ruth Smith, will advise on parasite testing and swine parasite identification.
+Our primary technical advisor Alexander Hernandez, and our additional collaborator at the Rodale Institute, Rick Carr, will provide assistance with research design, statistical analysis of results and education and outreach.
+Our local large animal veterinary clinic's laboratory director, Ruth Smith, will advise on parasite testing and swine parasite identification.

 - Evaluate parasite prevalence on organic pig farms in Western Washington, as measured by the presence of three common parasites: Oesophagostomum spp. “nodular worms,” Ascaris suum “large intestinal roundworm,” and Trichuris suis “swine whipworm.”